helixscript/INSPIIRED2/README.md

   <img src="figures/fragmentStructure.png" />
 </p>

 In addition to this sequence information, the sample configuration file needs information about the reference genome against which to align your data (refGenome), information about your vector (vectorFastaFile), information about how to recognize the ends of LTR sequences (leaderSeqHMM), and processing details (mode).
+Importantly, leaderSeqHMM is the name of a file stored within the pipeline's ```data/hmms``` folder.
+The software is provided with HMMs that recognize HIV-1 3' and 5' LTR sequences.
+Custom vector sequences and HMM profiles can be imported at run time using the prepReads module and --vectorDir and --hmmDir flags.
+The design of HMMs that match your vectors is discussed in the 'Working with HMMs' section below.

 # Working with HMMs
 Anchor reads containing the ends of vector LTR sequences are recognized using vector specific HMMs.
 HMMs are used because them are particularly adept at recognizing mismatches and minor indels that can occur due to natural variation and sequencing error.
 Vector HMMs are created with the HMMER software package for each vector used in your analysis.
 To create a vector HMM, first create a FASTA file for the expected vector sequence you expect to observe in your R2 read sequences.
 This will be the expected sequence observed before transitioning into genomic DNA, eg.